dlang/DIPs/DIPs/DIP10xx.md

 ```

 ## Compilation Performance
-Many D projects experience very slow compilation caused by explosive template expansion.
+D projects can experience slow compilation due to explosive template expansion.
 Leading causes of template explosion tend to involve recursive expansion, and this most often looks like some form of static map (including `staticMap`), or static fold.

 Existing solutions where `...` may be applied are implemented using recursive template instantiation.
 Each template instantiation populates the symbol table, and it is common that the arguments to such templates generate very long and expensive mangled names.

-By contrast, operator `...` generates no junk symbols at all and so avoids associated cost in compile time.
+By contrast, operator `...` generates no junk symbols, so avoids the associated cost in compile time.
 Experimental implementation has shown compile time improvement by orders of magnitude in sensitive programs.

-Cost to compile-time of operator `...` is negligible and strictly linear with the length of source tuples, whereas recursive template instantion has quadratic cost in compile time due to growing symbol names and mangling costs with each iteration.

-In practise, this quadratic cost applies effective upper-limits on the length of lists that can be handled at compile time.
-We will lift these practical limits substantially using operator `...`.
+The compile-time cost of operator `...` is negligible and strictly linear with the length of source tuples, whereas recursive template instantion has quadratic cost in compile time due to a growing number of symbol name and increased mangling costs with each iteration.
+In practice, this quadratic cost applies effective upper-limits on the length of lists that can be handled at compile time.
+The use of operator `...` will lift these practical limits substantially.

+The experimental implementation has demonstrated the performance improvements described above.

 ## Breaking Changes and Deprecations
 None